bfuller86/PersonalWebsite/README.md

 - Navigate to your working directory
 - Run "npm install"
 - Run "gem install sass"
-- Run "grunt watch"
+- Run "grunt watch" (NOTE: this command is the only one needed for future development.
+The ones above it only need to be done one time)
-- NOTE: this command prompt should stay open and left alone while you develop, as it is now running a background task.
+- After running "grunt watch" this command prompt should stay open and generally be left alone while you develop, as it is now running a background task.
 To exit the background task, use the command Ctrl+c.

 ### What You Get
 After any change in non-auto-generated files (index.html, GruntFile.js, app/*, etc) the website should be compiled, concatenated, minified, and moved to the folder: